openwebwork/webwork2/conf/README.md

 - Copy `webwork2.mojolicious.dist.yml` to `webwork2.mojolicious.yml` if you want to modify settings in that file.
 - Copy `webwork2.apache2.4.dist.conf` to `webwork2.apache2.4.conf`.
-- Change the `X-Forwarded-Proto` to `http` if you do not have ssl certificates.
+- Change the `X-Forwarded-Proto` to `http` if you do not have SSL certificates.
 - Execute the following from the `/opt/webwork/webwork` directory to enable the webwork2 apache configuration:

 ```bash